Royal Holloway is ideal for travelling to and from if you live in London or the South East of England.

 Public transport – Egham is on the Reading to Waterloo train line, managed by South Western Railway.
 Trains run regularly throughout the day, with additional services during busy times.
 See National Rail for up-to-date timetables.

 A 16-25 railcard can save you a 1/3 on rail fares.
 The campus is a 20-minute walk from the station, or for £1 a journey (contactless available) you can catch the university shuttle bus from Egham station to the main campus.

 There is also a good network of local buses from nearby towns such as Slough, Staines and Windsor.

 Planning your time

-Our 150 societies and sports clubs hold activities and events at various times, with Wednesday afternoons clear of lectures and seminars so students can get involved in other activities, for example sports matches.
+Our 150 societies and sports clubs hold activities and events at various times, with Wednesday afternoons clear of lectures and seminars so you can get involved in other activities, for example, sports matches.